Profile: Rebecca Oppenheimer

 Dr. Oppenheimer has served on numerous national and international committees related to astronomical research, physics and the state of astrophysics.
-Most recently he has been part of the National Academies, National Research Council Decadal Survey of Astrophysics (Astro2010), providing analysis and assisting with prioritization of the next ten years of space-based astronomical missions.
-He is also an Adjunct Associate Professor of Astronomy at Columbia University, where he has taught graduate and undergraduate courses.
-He has published over 150 research papers and articles for the general public, co-curated the space show Journey to the Stars and curated the exhibit Searching for New Worlds.
+Most recently she chaired NASA's Senior Review and published an OpEd in the Los Angeles Times about it ( link ).
+She was part of the National Academies, National Research Council Decadal Survey of Astrophysics (Astro2010), providing analysis and assisting with prioritization of the next ten years of space-based astronomical missions.
+She is also an Adjunct Professor of Astronomy at Columbia University, where she has taught graduate and undergraduate courses.
+She has published over 150 research papers and articles for the general public, co-curated the space show Journey to the Stars and curated the exhibit Searching for New Worlds.

 This short film provides an overview of the modern astrophysical view of the universe.
 What you will witness is based entirely on real observational data and the interpretation of that data through the laws of physics.
 Every mountain, planet, satellite, star, galaxy, quasar and our cosmic horizon are represented accurately in both size and position relative to each other, based on our best scientific knowledge to date.
 No interpolations have been made, and only objects that have actually been observed are included.
 As a result, you will see vast regions of the universe where we have not yet been able to map the locations of particular types of objects, for various scientific reasons.
 These gaps are akin to the regions labeled 'terra incognita' in old globes and maps, before people had fully documented the geography of the world.
 This visualization starts from the mountains of Tibet and takes you swirling though our database out to the furthest reaches of the universe that are observable.
 As we travel away from Earth, the distance from home is represented in the length of time that light takes to travel the same distance.